ACL Injury FAQs

 Can I walk on a torn ACL?

 Walking with a torn ACL can increase pain and other symptoms and may cause additional damage to the other structures of the knee.
-Knee instability increases your risk of additional injury including damage to the meniscus which may lead to osteoarthritis in the future.
+Knee instability increases your risk of additional injury including a meniscus tear which can lead to knee osteoarthritis in the future.
 Osteoarthritis is a chronic, degenerative disease of the cartilage that covers the ends of the bones.
 As the cartilage deteriorates the bones rub together causing joint pain, swelling and stiffness, bone spurs and altered gait.
+The most common reason for a knee replacement is knee osteoarthritis.

 I have an ACL tear and a torn meniscus.
 Can I walk with a torn meniscus?